Daniel Kuettel has vivid memories of the day in 2012 when he renounced his United States citizenship.

 Kehrela Hodkinson, a US-immigration lawyer based in the United Kingdom, told me the first step in renunciation is determining if someone has US citizenship.
 Anyone born in the US is automatically given citizenship; children born overseas to a US citizen also qualify, if their parent applies for them.
 One of Hodkinson's UK clients, a so-called accidental American, didn't realize his mother got him a born-abroad US citizenship until he was in his 50s.

-Those planning to renounce must prepare five years of US tax returns and settle any debts owed in the United States.
-Afterward, they must book an appointment at a foreign US consulate or embassy and pay a fee of $2,350 (which was raised from $450 in 2014, in part due to the growing number of citizens expatriating).
+Then, lawyers recommend preparing five years of US tax returns and settling any debts owed to the United States.
+They must book an appointment at a foreign US consulate or embassy and pay a fee of $2,350 (which was raised from $450 in 2014, in part due to the growing number of citizens expatriating).
 Finally, the US citizen must then raise their right hand and swear the oath of renunciation before a consular officer.
 When it's over, they receive a Certificate of Loss of Nationality.
 All in, Hodkinson says the appointment takes about 45 minutes.

 Preparing for the renunciation process, however, can be much more expensive and and time-consuming.
 Karen Alpert, who gave up her American citizenship in June, told me she paid about $55,000 in total, between the $2,350 fee, legal help in preparing the application, and paying five years' worth of back taxes to the United States.

 For some citizens, there's also an expatriation tax, a one-time fee if an individual has $2 million or more in assets.
 The tax, known as the "Billionaires Amendment," was designed for those at crosshairs with the law—people with wallets like Eduardo Saverin, the co-founder of Facebook who renounced his US citizenship just before the company's $104 billion IPO in 2012.
 (Saverin denied his decision had anything to do with tax.)